Building Prevention into Every Day Practice

 Dr. Anna Fisher, DHA, CMDCP, CDP

-Dr. Anna Fisher is a certified dementia practitioner and serves as the Hillcrest Health Services health, quality, and nursing services education expert for diverse business lines that include assisted living, memory support, adult day services, in-patient rehabilitation, outpatient therapy, home health care, private duty, telehealth, palliative, hospice, and skilled nursing care.
-She is also an adjunct professor in the College of Arts and Sciences at Bellevue University and is also is co-producer of the award-winning NET Television program series, Now What?, about elder care and dementia.
+Dr. Anna Fisher, DHA, CMDCP, CDP, is a Certified Montessori Dementia Care Practitioner and Director of Quality & Education at Hillcrest Health Services and is responsible for quality and education services for assisted living, memory support, adult day services, in-patient rehabilitation, outpatient therapy, home health care, private duty, telehealth, hospice, and skilled nursing care.
+She is also an adjunct professor in the College of Arts and Sciences at Bellevue University.

 Lara Cline, MSN, FNP-BC, C-NE, RAC-CT